 - Assistance building and/or improving an internship program within your organization

-- Promotion of your opportunities to students from all 7 local colleges and universities, producing a larger and more diverse candidate pool
+- Promotion of your opportunities to students from Greenbsoro’s local colleges and universities and first-generation students from across the country, producing a larger and more diverse candidate pool

 - A program that serves as a retention tool, connecting your intern(s) with the city to experience what life would be like as a young professional living and working in Greensboro

 - An opportunity for your intern(s) to participate in a 2-day leadership training through the Center for Creative Leadership